Blog · Analysis · Last reviewed June 23, 2026

 Data centers do not usually employ people at the scale of factories after construction ends.
 Their value is capital-intensive rather than labor-intensive.
 That changes the bargain.
 A locality may receive tax revenue and short-term construction work, but the ongoing social relationship can be thin: a guarded campus, a few specialized jobs, a large utility footprint, and a corporate presence with little everyday civic life.

 When a town becomes a host for computation, it should ask what kind of reciprocity it is receiving.
-Is the company funding schools, emergency services, grid resilience, water conservation, housing, noise mitigation, and public reporting?
+Is the company funding schools, emergency services, grid resilience, water conservation, housing, noise mitigation, public reporting, and local technical capacity?
 Or is it merely buying enough land and political permission to turn local capacity into remote intelligence?
+This is where siting policy meets public compute governance: public accommodation for AI infrastructure should create public rights, not only private throughput.

 A serious data-center approval process should begin with disclosure.
 Communities need plain-language reporting on projected electricity demand, peak load, water use, backup generation, noise, expected jobs, tax incentives, emergency-service needs, construction timelines, and decommissioning plans.
 Claims about sustainability should be specific enough to audit.